Upgrade considerations & compatibility

 Key consideration regarding Hardware life left

-MacENCx64 (and the Original) support commercial chart providers.
+MacENCx64 supports commercial chart providers.
 Those providers use hardware id (like the signature of your Mac) and encryption on charts to prevent pirating. (yeah, I know, they’re selling to sailors!)

-If your old Mac is nearing end of useful life, it may be best to get a new Mac so you don’t have to re-purchase charts yet again in a short time.
+If your old Mac is nearing end of useful life, it may be best to get a new Mac first before you invest in new charts so you don’t have to re-purchase charts yet again in a short time.

 You also have to think about macOS being locked in, limited fixes, security patches, and support.